Skip to content

 Eligibility criteria

-• Be a Collegiate Member or Fellow in good standing of one of the Royal College of Physicians of the UK
+• Be a Member or Fellow in good standing of one of the UK’s Royal Colleges of Physicians (those outside the UK must be a Fellow)

-• Have been involved with physicians in training within the last two years
+• Have been involved with physicians’ training within the last two years

-• (UK only) Participate in revalidation, including annual appraisal in current post, and adhere to CPD requirements
+• UK only: Participate in revalidation, including annual appraisal in your current post and adhere to CPD requirements

 • Have achieved the Certificate of Completion of Training (CCT), or be on the specialist register, and be in a substantive consultant post

 • Examiners must also successfully complete the free PACES examiner training.
-If you are unable to take part in the required number of cycles over 2 years, you will be asked to refresh your examiner training.
+If you’re unable to take part in the required number of cycles over two years, you’ll be asked to refresh your examiner training

 Examiner commitment

-Updated for the PACES23 format, each module includes an introduction to the station, top tips from a PACES expert, a behind the scenes look at the process of examiner calibration, an example of a satisfactory and unsatisfactory grade and PACES23 exam tips.
+Each module includes an introduction to the station, top tips from a PACES expert, a behind-the-scenes look at the process of examiner calibration, an example of a satisfactory and unsatisfactory grade and PACES exam tips.

 Access the modules